orhaimwerthaim/AOS-OtherSystems-ROSPlanExperimentRDDL/README.md

 - ROSPlan is strongly coupled with ROS (their communication, data structures, and process activation), it is not required, and **we should be careful from coupling the AOS with specific target frameworks**.
 - ROSPlan stores the domain and current state in a persistent way decoupled from the planner.
 It allows replanning, changing the goals, and is more flexible in general. **To allow flexibility, the AOS should save its domain and current belief state outside the planner process.**

+#### To better support plug&play:
+- The AOS should include mapping on how to activate the user code module.
+More specifically, it should support mapping between action symbolic parameters to actual module activation.
+This mapping can be done similarly to ROSPlans sensing interface configuration.
+By either using a direct mapping from a set of action arguments to an activation command; or in a more advanced setting, users can define a python script that performs preprocessing to evaluate the module activation parameters.
+- The AOS should map in the same way the translation of module response to valid observations the planner can read.

+#### For increased useability:
+- The AOS should also allow the project to run in a symbolic mode without activating the user code modules.
+The user will see the plan, actions that are currently dispatched, the progress of the belief state, and observation received.
+Ideally, The system will have a control panel for this and additional uses (like validation and auto-editing of PLPs).
+In ROSPlan, it is hard to keep track of the current state, and the user may need to activate different services from the terminal along with using the rqt plugin.